anvilproject/anvil-portal/content/learn/billing-setup/billing-setup.md

   <!--- Add  requestor pays.--->

+## Billing Concepts

+**Google Cloud Account** - An account on the Google Cloud Platform (GCP) created with the same Google ID (email address) you use for your Terra account.

+**Google Organization** - the individual, company, or institution owning the Google Cloud Account and who will be responsible for payment.

+**Google Payments Profile** - A google resource for holding payment methods associated with the organization.

+**GCP Billing Account** - A Google Organization can have one or more billing accounts.
+Each billing account operates in a single currency and can be used to separate charges paid for by different funding sources.

+**Terra Billing Project** - Terra Billing Projects are linked to a single GCP Billing Account and one or more Terra workspaces.
+Any GCP fees incurred by the workspace  are billed to the Google Billing Account associated with the workspace’s Terra Billing Project.
+The user creating the Terra Billing Project is its “owner”.
+Owners can add other “Owners” or other “Members”.
+Members can use the Terra Billing Project but not share it.

+**GCP Billing Account Budget**  - You can create multiple budgets for each Google Billing Account.
+Each budget can specify a project, budget amount, and alerts.

 - [Understanding costs and billing in Terra](https://support.terra.bio/hc/en-us/articles/360048632271-Understanding-costs-and-billing-in-Terra) - This article outlines what operations in Terra have a GCP cost and how you will pay for GCP charges with a Terra billing project.
 It also explains the billing structure (GCP and Terra), how GCP calculates and bills Terra users for charges, and how Terra Billing projects act as a pass-through to pay for the GCP costs of your work in Terra.